 Firstly your arm pulls could be too wide.

-If the arm pull is wide of your line of movement then it will disturb your body position by causing your hips to sway.
+If the arm pull is wide of your line of movement, it will disturb your body position by causing your hips to sway.

 Imagine rowing a boat with one ore at a time.
-The wide sweep of the ore will cause the boat to change direction and then the opposite ore will cause the opposite change of direction.
+The wide sweep of the ore will cause the boat to change direction, and the opposite ore will cause the opposite direction.
 The result is the boat moves in a zigzag path through the water.

 The same happens to your body if you pull too wide with your arms.